thorvg/thorvg/CONTRIBUTING.md

 Here's a sample commit message for clarity:

-- common composite: Introduced path clipping feature
+- renderer/paint: Introduced path clipping feature

   We've added a new method, Paint::composite(), to support various composite behaviors.
 This allows paints to interact with other paint instances based on the chosen composite method.
 Initially, we're introducing the "ClipPath" method for path-based clipping.